scottnonnenberg/blog/pages/posts/2016-06-16-eslint-part-2-contribution.md

 ![eslint logo](https://static.sinap.ps/blog/2016/06_jun/eslint/eslint-logo-rev3.png)

 [I recently wrote about](/eslint-part-1-exploration/) my [ESLint](http://eslint.org/) exploration and [configuration node module](https://github.com/scottnonnenberg/eslint-config-thehelp).
-But I went further than that - I contributed several pull requests and a plugin of my own!
-Let's take a look...
+But I went further than that - I learned how simple it is to contribute to the ESLint community by submitting several pull requests and releasing a [plugin of my own](https://github.com/scottnonnenberg/eslint-plugin-thehelp)!

 <div class='fold'></div>

 ## Pull Requests

 I had a beginner's mind as I dug deep into ESLint for the first time.
-I discovered, tried, and then contributed back to a number of plugins:
+I discovered, tried, and then contributed back to a number of projects:

 ### [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security)